Sexual suggestiveness: Misinterpretation

 The increase in sexual content in modern society often results in a more nonchalant approach to sexually suggestive behavior.
 People, predominantly women, often act in a way that they themselves do not consider to be sexually suggestive but which can be misinterpreted by others.
-For example, wearing clothes or skirts/shorts that show skin is not something that most Western women would consider to be overtly provocative but it is still regarded as sexually suggestive by others.
+For example, wearing clothes or skirts/shorts that show skin is not something that most Western women would consider to be overtly provocative, but it is still regarded as sexually suggestive by others.
 Misconstruing people's behaviour can have disastrous consequences, contributing to harassment and rape culture.

 Evolutionary psychology explains that this misinterpretation is the result of sexual selection.
 Men have adapted through sexual selection to have the maximum number of offspring possible, and therefore exhibit certain behaviors that facilitate maximum reproduction.
 Men perceive sexually suggestive behavior and other sexual cues, including biological ornaments, as signs of reproductive ability and willingness.
 The hypothesis of rape as an adaption states that the rape of reproductive-age females was favoured by direct selection in order to increase the chance of reproductive success.
 Sexually suggestive behavior and biological ornamentation are signs of sexual maturity and thus females who display more of these behaviors, or who have more obvious ornamentation, are more likely to be at a higher risk of harassment, or even rape.
 This evolutionary explanation also extends to women.
-At their most fertile stage in their menstrual cycle, during estrus, women are far less likely to engage in rape-risky behaviors such as walking alone late at night, than women who are in the least fertile stage of their menstrual cycle, the luteal phase or women using hormonal contraception.
+At their most fertile stage in their menstrual cycle, during estrus, women are far less likely to engage in risk taking behaviors such as walking alone late at night, than women who are in the least fertile stage of their menstrual cycle, the luteal phase or women using hormonal contraception.
 This is because women who are in the luteal phase or women using a hormonal contraceptive are much less likely to become pregnant after sexual intercourse than estrus women are.

 These evolutionary explanations serve only to increase the psychological understanding of sexual behaviors.
 Sexual suggestiveness, rape, and all other sexual behaviors, are evidenced to be products of past evolution.
 In the case of rape, however, just because some evidence indicates that it may be natural does not make it acceptable.